Creative Planning Purchases New Shares in EVERTEC, Inc. (NYSE:EVTC)

 Creative Planning purchased a new stake in shares of EVERTEC, Inc. (NYSE:EVTC) during the 3rd quarter, HoldingsChannel reports.
 The firm purchased 28,412 shares of the business services provider’s stock, valued at approximately $1,299,000.

 Other hedge funds have also recently added to or reduced their stakes in the company.
 JPMorgan Chase & Co. grew its position in shares of EVERTEC by 135.1% in the second quarter.
 JPMorgan Chase & Co. now owns 284,118 shares of the business services provider’s stock valued at $12,402,000 after purchasing an additional 163,284 shares during the period.
 Macquarie Group Ltd. grew its position in shares of EVERTEC by 16,354.0% in the second quarter.
 Macquarie Group Ltd. now owns 484,898 shares of the business services provider’s stock valued at $21,165,000 after purchasing an additional 481,951 shares during the period.
 Panagora Asset Management Inc. grew its position in shares of EVERTEC by 558.5% in the second quarter.
 Panagora Asset Management Inc. now owns 8,317 shares of the business services provider’s stock valued at $363,000 after purchasing an additional 7,054 shares during the period.
-Hillsdale Investment Management Inc. purchased a new position in shares of EVERTEC in the third quarter worth about $1,038,000.
+Hillsdale Investment Management Inc. acquired a new stake in shares of EVERTEC in the third quarter valued at about $1,038,000.
 Finally, DF Dent & Co.
-Inc. lifted its stake in shares of EVERTEC by 7.2% in the second quarter.
+Inc. grew its position in shares of EVERTEC by 7.2% in the second quarter.
 DF Dent & Co.
-Inc. now owns 396,106 shares of the business services provider’s stock worth $17,290,000 after buying an additional 26,740 shares in the last quarter.
+Inc. now owns 396,106 shares of the business services provider’s stock valued at $17,290,000 after purchasing an additional 26,740 shares during the period.
 Institutional investors own 80.92% of the company’s stock.

-EVERTEC (NYSE:EVTC) last released its quarterly earnings results on Wednesday, October 27th.
-The business services provider reported $0.62 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.62.
-The business had revenue of $145.90 million for the quarter, compared to the consensus estimate of $142.64 million.
+EVERTEC (NYSE:EVTC) last issued its earnings results on Wednesday, October 27th.
+The business services provider reported $0.62 EPS for the quarter, hitting analysts’ consensus estimates of $0.62.
+The company had revenue of $145.90 million for the quarter, compared to the consensus estimate of $142.64 million.
 EVERTEC had a net margin of 26.78% and a return on equity of 46.79%.
-The business’s revenue was up 6.9% on a year-over-year basis.
-During the same period in the previous year, the firm earned $0.61 EPS.
+EVERTEC’s quarterly revenue was up 6.9% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $0.61 earnings per share.
 Sell-side analysts forecast that EVERTEC, Inc. will post 2.44 EPS for the current year.

 About EVERTEC